How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Does Connecticut regulate security deposits and rent increases?

 Connecticut caps security deposits at 2 months' rent (1 month for tenants age 62 and older).
-Deposits must be returned within 30 days of move-out (15 days if the tenant provides a forwarding address before moving out).
+Deposits must be returned within 21 days of move-out, or within 15 days after the tenant provides a forwarding address, whichever is later.
 Connecticut does not have statewide rent control, but some cities like New Haven and Hartford have had local rent control in the past.
 Landlords must provide a written notice of the tenant's right to a walk-through inspection.

 Ready to Create Your Connecticut Room Rental Agreement?